bit2swaz/etch-a-sketch/README.md

 - Add "Undo/Redo" capabilities for drawing actions.
 - Explore performance optimizations for extremely large grids (e.g., using HTML Canvas).
 - Further refine mobile UX for drawing with touch events.

+---

+## License
+This project is open source and free to use.